Vicky Pattison addresses Strictly curse as she admits ‘I’m newly married – I don’t want the rumours!’

-2025 Strictly Come Dancing star Vicky Pattison has opened up about how she feels to be taking part on the show.
-And she took the opportunity to address the ‘curse’.
+Strictly Come Dancing 2025 star Vicky Pattison has opened up about how she feels to be taking part on the show… And she took the opportunity to address the show’s infamous curse.

-The curse refers to the pattern of celebrities who join the show whilst in solid relationships.
+The curse refers to the pattern of celebrities who join the show while in solid relationships.
 But over the course of the competition, those relationships dissolve.
-And it seems Vicky, who was announced to be taking part this year, has already been thinking about that.
+And it seems Vicky, who was recently announced to be taking part this year, has already been thinking about that.

 Vicky admitted: “No, so obviously I am newly married.
 And the press is just like, wild, aren’t they?
 I feel like the whole chemistry between the couples can be easily misrepresented.